Chart Color Schemes

 Tiwi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tiwi, as per the latest Census evaluation, 74.3% of dwellings were houses, with the remaining 25.7% being semi-detached, apartments, or other types.
-In comparison, Darwin metro had 68.4% houses and 31.6% other dwellings.
+In Tiwi, as per the latest Census evaluation, 74.3% of dwellings were houses while 25.7% comprised semi-detached homes, apartments, and other types.
+This differed from Darwin metro's 68.4% houses and 31.6% other dwellings.
 Home ownership in Tiwi stood at 26.0%, with mortgaged dwellings at 36.6% and rented ones at 37.3%.
 The median monthly mortgage repayment was $2,000, lower than Darwin metro's average of $2,028.
-The median weekly rent in Tiwi was $375, compared to Darwin metro's $350.
-Nationally, Tiwi's mortgage repayments were higher than the Australian average of $1,863, with rents comparable at $375.
+Median weekly rent in Tiwi was $375, compared to Darwin metro's $350.
+Nationally, Tiwi's mortgage repayments exceeded the Australian average of $1,863 while rents were comparable at $375.

 Frequently Asked Questions - Housing